BrianLesko/public-204-website/homepage.md

 In fact, my first few years were very rough - I let my rental get destroyed by the very first tenants that stayed there.

-After those tenants were gone, I spent the next year and a half rehabing the entire home, during the time I was studying robotics engineering and enrolled to receive my masters degree.
+After those tenants were gone, I spent the next year rehabing the entire home, during the time I was studying engineering and enrolled in my masters program.

-Anyways, if you're interested in renting the house, <a href="https://mystudentrental.co/204EOakland/apply/" style="color: #ff5b15; font-size: 1.25em; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">Apply here!</a>
+Anyways, if you're interested in renting the house, <a href="https://mystudentrental.co/apply/" style="color: #ff5b15; font-size: 1.25em; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">Apply here!</a>

 <div style = "margin-top: 100px;">
 <a id="7"></a>